 Many other accidents of this type that did not result in fatalities still meant the need for medical care, sometimes on a prolonged basis.
 With Texas being a dangerous place for large truck accidents, there are still things people can do in order to help protect themselves from this type of damage.

-For those who are involved in an 18 wheeler accident, there are options for recovering physically and financially.
+For those who are involved in a big rig accident, there are options for recovering physically and financially.
 However, the goal is to avoid the accident entirely.
 Allowing the truck plenty of room, signaling your turns ahead of time, and not driving in the truck’s blind spots are all ways you can help avoid an accident.
-Additionally, you can make sure you slow down on roads that are wet or snowy, and pay close attention to the traffic around you.
-Also, watch for turn signals and brake lights if you are following an 18 wheeler, so you can stop safely and so you avoid being in the way when the truck is making a wider turn to get onto a side street.
-Overall, due diligence can really pay off when avoiding an accident with an 18 wheeler.
+Additionally, you can make sure you slow down on roads that are wet or snowy and pay close attention to the traffic around you.
+Also, watch for turn signals and brake lights if you are following a tractor trailer, so you can stop safely and so you avoid being in the way when the truck is making a wider turn to get onto a side street.
+Overall, due diligence can really pay off when avoiding an accident with an 18-wheeler.

 If you have been involved in an accident with an 18-wheeler or another type of truck, contact Felix Gonzalez Law Firm.
 We can help you receive the compensation you deserve and need in order to deal with the aftermath of a trucking accident.